Stochastic Krasnoselskii-Mann Iterations: Convergence without Uniformly Bounded Variance

 We consider the monotone inclusion problem

 where $A$ and $B$ are maximally monotone operators with $B$ having a convex graph, and $C$ is a $\tau$-cocoercive operator.
-Though the assumption of $\graph(B)$ being convex is non-standard, we note that it is the case when, for instance, $B=N_C$ is the normal cone of a closed and convex set.
-We assume we only have access to $C$ through an unbiased stochastic estimator, namely that $Cx=\Exp{C_\xi x}$.
+The assumption that $\graph(B)$ is convex is non-standard and can be restrictive.
+It is satisfied when $\graph(B)$ is an affine subspace \cite{alves_maximal_2009}, such as when $B=N_K$ for an affine subspace $K$.
+In Section \ref{ssec:sbf}, we discuss the case $B=0$, where this is no longer an issue.
+We assume we only have access to $C$ through an unbiased stochastic estimator, namely that $Cx=\Exp{C_\xi x}$, where $C_\xi$ is $\tau$-cocoercive $\D$-almost surely.
 We assume the problem is well-defined, in the sense that $\xi\mapsto C_\xi x$ is $\D$-measurable for all $x\in H$ and $\Exp{C_\xi x}$ is finite for all $x\in \H$, and well-posed, in the sense that $\Zer(A+B+C)\neq \emptyset$.
 We make the assumption that the estimator has finite variance at a solution, being that

 where $x_*\in \Zer(A+B+C)$.
 A standard algorithm to tackle Problem \eqref{eq:MI} is the \textit{Three-Operator Splitting} method \cite{davis_threeoperator_2017a}, which iterates an operator

 where $\rho\in (0, 2\tau)$ acts as a step-size.
 We propose the following stochastic version of the operator